It looks like you're using IE11...

 The facility can house 24 bikes and offers all-day on-site security.

-Located within reach of City Hall, the new Ulster University campus, and the site of Belfast Stories, set to become a world-class visitor destination, it’s in the heart of the city centre and accessible to all.
+Located within reach of City Hall, the new Ulster University campus (link opens in new window), and the site of Belfast Stories, set to become a world-class visitor destination, it’s in the heart of the city centre and accessible to all.

-Our Bolder Vision for Belfast provides an ambitious blueprint, illustrating how a green, walkable, cyclable network of streets and places will improve health for all, revitalise the city’s economy and restore a sense of collective pride in the city centre.
+Our Bolder Vision for Belfast provides an ambitious blueprint, illustrating how a green, walkable, cyclable network of streets and places will improve health for all, revitalise the city’s economy and restore a sense of collective pride in the city.

-The development of a network of secure cycle parking locations is supported by the Department for Infrastructure, which recognises the importance of walking and cycling provision within the city, as outlined in the recent publication: ‘Making Belfast an Active City – Belfast Cycling Network 2021’ (link opens in new window).
+Developing a network of secure cycle parking locations is supported by the Department for Infrastructure, which recognises the importance of walking and cycling provision within the city, as outlined in ‘Making Belfast an Active City – Belfast Cycling Network 2021’ (link opens in new window).

-We secured capital funding through the Department for Infrastructure’s Blue Green Infrastructure Fund and invited applications from operators to deliver and maintain safe and secure cycle parking provision.
+We received capital funding through the Department for Infrastructure’s Blue Green Infrastructure Fund and invited applications from operators to deliver and maintain safe, secure cycle parking provision.

-We installed covered cycle stands to encourage people to use their bikes more to get around the city.
+We installed covered cycle stands to encourage people to use their bikes more often to travel around Belfast.
 Most of these have green roofs to help improve air quality and to encourage biodiversity.